 There are, of course, also some downsides when it comes to real estate niches.

-One I already mentioned above, which is to niche down too much, to the extent that you won’t target a large enough target audience.
+One I already mentioned above is to narrow down too much to the extent that you won’t target a large enough audience.

 Another downside is becoming too dependent on a product or service.